Abd al-Hafid of Morocco: Treaty of Fes, abdication, retirement and death

 An illustration of Abd al-Hafid signing his act of abdication, on the front page of Le Petit Journal's weekly Supplément illustré, printed 25 August 1912.

 In 1911, rebellion broke out against the Sultan.
 This led to the Agadir Crisis, also known as the Second Moroccan Crisis.
 These events led Abd al-Hafid to sign the Treaty of Fes on 30 March 1912, which made Morocco a French protectorate.

 A few months later, Resident-General Hubert Lyautey persuaded Abd al-Hafid to abdicate against the payment of a massive pension, part of which was used to build the opulent Abdelhafid Palace in Tangier, completed in 1914.
 His brother Yusef was proclaimed Sultan by the French administration on 13 August 1912.
-Yusef was chosen by dignitaries of Rabat, to which he soon relocated to escape the instability in Fes.
+Yusef was chosen by dignitaries of Rabat, to which he soon relocated to escape the instability in Fez.
 Abd al-Hafid signed his abdication while already on the quay in Rabat, with the ship that would take him to France waiting.
 During his extended visit in France, he received a great deal of attention from the press.
 He later returned to Morocco to live in Tangier.

 Abd al-Hafid died in Enghien-les-Bains, France, on 4 April 1937.
-His body was transported to Fes, where he was buried in the royal mausoleum of the Moulay Abdallah Mosque.
+His body was transported to Fez, where he was buried in the royal mausoleum of the Moulay Abdallah Mosque.